the-red-feather/thesis/P1/thesis-context-definition.md

 | geoflow         | Ravi Peter            | Free               | Open      | Geoprocessing experts        | Geoprocessing: Rapid prototyping & Visualizing in between steps | https://github.com/geoflow3d/geoflow  |
 | Dynamo          | Autodesk              | +revit €3,330 p.y. | Semi-open | Expert Revit Users           | BIM automation       | https://dynamobim.org/ |

+> [Ken] this is sort of 'related work'.
+Related work doesn't

 Drawbacks of all of these: They are not FAIR:
 1. not `findable` & `accessible`: most have a large barrier of entry: the tool needs to be installed \ Requires an account \ Requires several thousands of euros per year.